robmuh/robmuh.github.com/_posts/2014-01-22-web-accessibility-vs-design-to-underline-or-not-to-underline.markdown

 good for the majority or be functional for everyone.

-**TL;DR:** Follow [webaim.org][]'s recommendations when creating your web sites and apps unless you are really, really, really sure no one with any sight impairments has any reason to ever use it, or you're just an asshole that doesn't give a shit.
+**TL;DR:** Follow [webaim.org][]'s recommendations when creating your web sites and apps unless you *know* no one with any sight impairment will ever want to use it.

 ![Put a damn line underneath][]

-Yeah, that's my social media friend Gina calling us all out for what we should already obviously know as web developers and designers---especially as current or aspiring instructional designers.
+I've never met [Jen Myers][] but I like her already.
+That's her calling out all of us that put design over function, something we web and mobile developers all need to remember---especially as current or aspiring instructional designers.

 ### Don't be me.

+I've been away from web design for a while (since my [90s Teleport and Nike days][]) but I've kept up enough to know [bad design](http://robmuh.me) when I see it &hellip; or at least I think so. &hellip; ok, ok, what the hell do I know about design?
+I'm just a coder after all, right?
+Let's just say my design-muggle eyes know [really bad design][shittysite] when I see it.
+(I'm curious, how long did it take for that site to load for you?
+For me, on a screaming machine it still takes a full two seconds.)
+Still I forgot something we all should remember.

 Recently I grabbed a nice [Jekyll][] template from GitHub during the [GitHub Automatic Pages][] creation (as I recommend to my students as well).
-Later when Gina tweeted this I thought, "Oh God, I hope it wasn't because she visited my site."
+Later when Jen tweeted this I thought, "Oh God, I hope it wasn't because she visited my site."
 I was so embarrassed to realize that, although I just earned my [Online Instructors Certificate][], which included an entire unit dedicated to web accessibility, that I had quickly